fvschellinggoldman/IASR_project/README.md

 Git for the Image and Speech Recognition project: Recognizing and solving a Sudoku

-Project was completed by Luka Przic, Avaya Kuvanagua and Fabio von Schelling Goldman
+Project was completed by Luka Przic, Anugu Kavya and Fabio von Schelling Goldman

 Project breaks down into 5 main parts:
 1. Data loading and preprocessing